 Shark Rotator NV801 Upright Vacuum

 This is a great choice if you like uprights.
 This unit is very good on bare floors AND carpet.
 It does have a brushroll however (actually it has 2) and they cannot be turned off.
 The brushrolls have speed settings so they can be set to turn slowly on bare surfaces.
-The main brushroll does have stiff bristles though so if you have very delicate flooring this vacuum may not be your best bet.
+The main brushroll does have stiff bristles though so if you have very delicate flooring this vacuum may not be your best bet - we suggest speaking with the flooring manufacturer if you are concerned (it may not be an issue).
 But for more durable hard flooring it is a good choice.

 We have this vacuum and have tested it on bare floors, carpet and pet hair.
 It performs admirably on all.
 It has something called DuoClean Technology which uses very soft felt-like brushroll at the front of the cleaner head and a more typically stiff bristled brushroll in the center of the cleaner head.
 Both brushrolls are always spinning.
 The soft brushroll is great and picking up large debris and feeding it to the main brushroll and the soft brushroll also helps to remove stuck-on dust from bare floors.